skullick/k8s-challenge-labs/README.md

 # Kubernetes Course Challenge Labs
 ---
 ## 🚀 Introduction
 This repository contains solutions to three hands-on lab challenges from my **Viettel High Tech (VHT)** Kubernetes course.
 The labs focus on deploying, configuring, and managing containerized applications using Kubernetes resources like Deployments and Services.
-Each challenge includes detailed instructions, commands used, explanations of chosen methods, and screenshots of the results.

 ## 🔧 Prerequisites
 Ensure you have the following tools installed: